open-compass/VLMEvalKit/docs/en/Development.md

 ### 2. Cutomize your benchmark metrics

-To add evaluation for a new benchmark, you need to customize a class object for the dataset in `vlmeval/dataset/utils` to implement the dataset’s metrics calculation.
+To add evaluation for a new benchmark, you need to customize a class object to implement the dataset’s metrics calculation.
 Multimodal datasets inherit from the `ImageBaseDataset` object in `vlmeval/dataset/image_base.py`.
 The TYPE defines the type of dataset, `DATASET_URL` is the download address of the dataset, and `DATASET_MD5` is the MD5 checksum for consistency checking of the dataset file.

 In this class, you need to implement the `evaluate(eval_file, **judge_kwargs)` class function to calculate metrics and output results for the custom dataset.
 If you need to add prompts for the dataset, you can do so by implementing the `build_prompt(line)` function.
-Given a line from the TSV file as line, this function generates a dictionary `dict(image=image_path, text=prompt)` representing a multimodal message `msg`, including the image path and the text prompt to be input into the VLMs.
+Given a line from the TSV file as line, this function generates a list dictionary `[dict(type='image', value=IMAGE_PTH), dict(type='text', value=prompt)]` representing a multimodal message `msg`, including the image path and the text prompt to be input into the VLMs.

 ## Implement a new model